Puerto Rico moves to privatize troubled power company

 Because PREPA is bankrupt, a federal judge will have to approve the sale, in addition to the island's legislature, economists said.

 In the next couple of days, government officials will begin working with legislators to begin defining how to sell the utility's assets.
-Some leaders of Puerto Rico's Senate said they would support the measure while the body's president said he still needed to evaluate the plan.
-House leaders did not immediately respond to the proposal.
+Rossello said the process could take around 18 months.

+Carlos Mendez, majority leader in Puerto Rico's House of Representatives, said he will ensure the body backs the governor's objective.

+"Either we remain as we are, or we take the decisions needed to push Puerto Rico ahead and lift our economy up once again," he said.

 Rossello said privatization would bring more affordable rates and better service to consumers and help attract more business to an island mired in an 11-year-old recession.